 Whether your health goal in 2020 is to have more energy, less pain, lose weight, reduce stress, or to feel less anxious and happier, the best place to start is in your kitchen.

 Yes, the gift of good health starts your kitchen.

 I know, I know.
 You don’t have time.
 You don’t have the energy to cook after work.
 You have a tiny NYC kitchen (so do I, by the way!).
 You resent the idea of having to cook for yourself when there are over 24,000 restaurants in New York City.
 You want food when you’re hungry—and not a second later.

-Yet…the benefits of eating more home-cooked meals is undeniable.
+Yet…the benefits of eating more home-cooked meals are undeniable.

 Eating more meals prepared at home is associated with: